sensu/sensu-docs/content/sensu-go/6.5/sensu-plus.md

 {{% notice note %}}
 **NOTE**: Sensu pipelines use event filters, mutators, and handlers as the building blocks for event processing workflows.
-Read the [pipeline reference](../observability-pipeline/observe-process/pipelines/) for detailed information about pipelines.
+Read the [pipelines reference](../observability-pipeline/observe-process/pipelines/) for detailed information about pipelines.
 {{% /notice %}}

 To configure event processing via your sumo_logic_http_metrics handler, add this example pipeline definition.